Mercurial/BlazorMedia/README.md

 # BlazorMedia
 Open Source Media Capture API and Components for Blazor

-Blazor Library for Interacting with Browser Media Streaming APIs
+A Blazor Library for Interacting with [Browser Media Streaming APIs](https://developer.mozilla.org/en-US/docs/Web/API/Media_Streams_API)

 # How to use